Azure/ADX-in-a-Day-Lab1/README.md

   ![Screen capture 1](/assets/images/rename_reorder.png)

 **References:**

 - [`distinct` operator](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/distinctoperator)
 - [`extend` operator](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/extendoperator)
 - [`project-rename` operator](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/projectrenameoperator)
 - [`project-reorder` operator](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/projectreorderoperator)

 ### **Challenge 3, Task 7: Total number of records ✅**

 The system comprises of several "components", but you don't know their names or how many records were generated by each.

 1. Write a query to find out how many records were generated by each component.
 Use the `Component` column.

 | :question: **Question 3.7**    |
 |:---------------------------|
 | What is the count of "DATAACCESS" component? |

-**References**
+**References:**

 - [`count` aggregation function](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/count-aggfunction)

 ### **Challenge 3, Task 8: Aggregations and string operations ✅**

 You assume that the incident being investigated has a connection to the ingestion process run by Contoso's program.

 1. Write a query to find out how many records contain the string `'ingestion'` in the `Message` column.
 Aggregate the results by `Level`.